Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 *   `module avail`: Lists all modules that can currently be loaded.
 *   `module list`: Lists all modules that are currently loaded
-*   `module load: Command used to load a module.
+*   `module load`: Command used to load a module.
 Add the name and version of the module.
 *   `module unload`: Unload a module.
 Using the name is enough as there can only one version be loaded of a module.
 *   `module swap`:  Unload the first module given and then load the second one.
 In Lmod this is